da-luce/ece4760_final_project/webpage/index.md

 #### Signal Bar

-To display the current signal rate in mMCPS, a bar was displayed in the uppr left corner of the VGA.
-The mMCPS, as described previously, represents the signal rate, or number of photons hitting the sensor.
+To display the current signal rate in mMCPS, a bar was displayed in the upper left corner of the VGA.
+The mMCPS, as described previously, represents the signal rate, or number of photons hitting the sensor (Clark).
 To draw the bar, the background of the bar was drawn in black so as to ensure a constant bar size regardless of the current signal measurement.
 Then, the bar's length was computed based upon the current signal rate such that bar length = (current signal/max allowed signal) * bar width.

 After experimenting with the graphical display, it was determined that the VGA drawing was too noisy due to instability in signal rate measurement.
 To remedy this issue, the current signal was updated once every 25 UART data transfers and assigned to the running sum of the past 25 extracted signal rate measurements.
 This allowed for less noisy (filtered) mMCPS measurements.